Globalised Muslim World, The MSc

 Muslim societies across the globe

-Beyond considering this wider geographical scope, you will be taught to critically analyse and interrogate major global, international and transnational interactions and movements which operate across borders and geographies, shaping Muslim imaginaries and their representations.
+Beyond considering this wider geographical scope, we will teach you to critically analyse and interrogate major global, international and transnational interactions and movements which operate across borders and geographies, shaping Muslim imaginaries and their representations.

 Bridging disciplines and boundaries

-The programme is grounded in an interdisciplinary approach with an emphasis on research-led teaching based on empirical investigation.
+The programme takes an interdisciplinary approach with an emphasis on research-led teaching based on empirical investigation.
 It also promotes comparative perspectives both within the core regions of the Muslim world and across Muslim/non-Muslim boundaries.

 The Alwaleed Centre

-This programme has been developed by the Alwaleed Centre for the Study of Islam in the Contemporary World, a research and teaching Centre based within the School of Literatures, Languages & Cultures.
+The Alwaleed Centre for the Study of Islam in the Contemporary World, a research and teaching Centre based within the School of Literatures, Languages & Culture, developed this program.

-The Alwaleed Centre is offering generous student scholarships for the 2023/24 academic year - see Scholarships and funding.
+The Alwaleed Centre is offering generous student scholarships for the 2024 to 2025 academic year - see Scholarships and funding.

 This programme is run over one year (full time) or two years (part time).